martinpaljak/cdoc4j/FORMAT.md

 </xenc:EncryptedData>
 ```
 ## Package requirements
-* The mime type of CDOC v2.0 is `application/x-cdoc+zip`
+* The mime type of CDOC v2.0 is **`application/x-cdoc+zip`**
 * The file extension SHOULD be `.cdoc`
 * The mime type SHOULD be present in Zip comment (ASiC 6.2.1 clause 3)
 * The `mimetype` file MUST be present, together with the `media-type` manifest element for the package (See [OpenDocument: 3.3 MIME Media Type](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#MIME_type_stream))
 * The format MAY be used with ZIP64 extension.
-* Storage of encrypted file MUST follow the rules laid down in [OpenDocument section 3.4.1](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#__RefHeading__752813_826425813), regarding actual payload size in manifest and usage of STORED method.
+* Storage of encrypted file MUST follow the rules laid down in [OpenDocument section 3.4.1](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#__RefHeading__752813_826425813), regarding actual (decrypted) payload size in manifest.
+Usage of STORED method is NOT required.
 * The container MAY include other files in addition to `META-INF/recipients.xml` and `payload.zip`

 ## Payload requirements
 * Plaintext files MUST be encapsulated in a ZIP container before encryption, which implementations SHOULD display inline after decryption (ASiC baseline B.1.3)
-* The name of the encapsulated ZIP file SHOULD be `payload.zip`
+* The name of the encapsulated payload ZIP file SHOULD be `payload.zip`.
+The actual payload file within the ZIP container MUST be indicated in the URI attribute of `EncryptedData/xenc:CipherData/xenc:CipherReference` element.
+* The payload file MUST reside in the container root folder.
 * The payload of the package MUST NOT contain subfolders.
 All encrypted files MUST reside in the root folder.
-* The ZIP compression method of the files in the payload ZIP MUST be DEFLATE
+* The ZIP compression method of the files in the payload ZIP MUST be DEFLATE.

 ## Encryption metadata requirements
 * `META-INF/recipients.xml` MUST validate against [XML-ENC1] schema

 ## Implementation requirements
+* Implementations MUST follow the [Robustness principle](https://en.wikipedia.org/wiki/Robustness_principle)
+  * Implementations SHOULD allow to decrypt containers which lack proper MIME information, based only on the presence of `META-INF/recipients.xml`
 * Implementations SHOULD support ZIP64 for files larger than 4GB
   * Lack of support for ZIP64 MUST be documented in accompanying documentation
-* Implementations SHOULD allow to decrypt containers which lack proper MIME information, based on the presence of `META-INF/recipients.xml`
 * Formatting of encrypted files (IV, padding, authentication tags etc) MUST conform to [XML-ENC1] 5.2: Block Encryption Algorithms.
-* Implementations MUST support transport key encryption with RSA PKCS#1 v1.5 and ECDH-ES with AES KeyWrap (usage with ID-card).
-Implementations MAY support other schemes (like out-of-band transport keys)
+* Implementations MUST support AES-256 GCM transport key encryption with RSA PKCS#1 v1.5 and ECDH-ES with AES KeyWrap (usage with ID-card).
+Implementations MAY support additional schemes (like out-of-band transport keys or other transport ciphes)

 ## ID-card profile
 The use with Estonian ID-card defaults to:

 ### RSA keys